ARM-software/SCP-firmware/tools/build_system/doc.md

   to yes, firmware will be built with multithreading support.
 * __BS_FIRMWARE_HAS_NOTIFICATION__ <yes|no> - Notification support.
 When set
   to yes, firmware will be built with notification support.
+* __BS_FIRMWARE_NOTIFICATION_COUNT__ < count > - When notification support is set
+  to yes, firmware can optinally specifiy the number notfication subscriptions to be supported.
 * __BS_FIRMWARE_MODULES__ - The list of modules to be included and built into the firmware and any APIs to be omitted from each module.
 * __BS_FIRMWARE_MODULE_HEADERS_ONLY__ - The list of modules to have their header